qianweicheng/rasa/examples/rasasc/data/nlu.md

 - is there a way to mark all emails as read (in the app)?
 - need to mark all emails as read
 - is there a way to be able to mark as read in the notification window? right now there is delete and archive but i just want to mark as read.
-- hi how do i mark all as read ?
+- hi how do i mark all as read?
 - is there a way to mark all mail as read?
 - is there a way to mark all emails as read?
 - is there a way to mark several messages as read? thanks